-I've traveled annually to South Africa for the last ten plus years to share with sport leaders from around the world.
-This year the leaders were from Myanmar, Ukraine, Papua New Guinea, New Caledonia, Toga, Nepal, Mexico, Uganda, Sudan, India and other countries in Asia and Africa.
+I just recently returned home from a trip to South Africa.
+I've traveled annually to South Africa for the last five years to share with sport leaders from around the world.
+This year the leaders were from Costa Rica, Ukraine, Nepal, Myanmar, Mexico, Uganda, Sudan, India and other countries in Asia and Africa.
+I was, as usual, the only person in the group from the United States.
 It is so fascinating to me to hear about their lives, families, and cultures and how vastly diverse and different we are.
 Perhaps it is most obvious when we share a meal together.
 My friends from India are adding chili peppers to their food to suit their spicy tastes, friends from Asia are hoping for rice while the Europeans are craving potatoes, the Africans enjoy a grain that I am unfamiliar with made into a grainy, crumbly cake-like biscuit.
 I am simply happy that my meals are being prepared for me and am usually game to try anything!

 In spite of the obvious differences in looks and tastes it is equally amazing to me that all of us share a common bond...a love of sports!
 Our tastes in sports differ but the love of movement, competition, and excellence are surprisingly similar!
 I've learned a lot about rugby, cricket, rounders, netball, formula one racing, and of course futbol (soccer)!

 Being wired4sport is truly a universal phenomena and no culture or people group is exempt from some in their tribe being wired this way!